AksharDP/BiliBili-Subtitles-Selector/README.md

 3. Get your OpenSubtitles api token from [here](https://www.opensubtitles.com/en/users/profile)

-4. Go to to a anime on BiliBili and go to any episode.
-(Specially the doamin has to be https://www.bilibili.com/bangumi/*)
+4. Go to an anime on BiliBili and go to any episode.
+(Specially the domain has to be https://www.bilibili.com/bangumi/*)

 5. Click login in the bottom right and put in your opensubtitles API Token.